 Phase one involves building a new sewage main in order to relieve the load from current lines that are at capacity.
 According to Williams, phase one will affect everything north of Lingleville Highway including from “Graham Street to golf country all the way down to the new fire station.”

 Right now, two 15 inch sewer lines flow into one 21 inch sewer line, which is currently at capacity.
 This has created a bottleneck in a low area, which has caused the sewage to flood on multiple occasions.
+Luckily there are drainage services similar to FSDrainage to fix any drainage issues.

 “Obviously anytime we have the sewage leave the pipes, it’s a bad thing,” Williams said.